Skip to main content

 Sponge cake

 If you have leftover speculoos biscuits you can crumble them up to add extra texture and flavour to a classic sponge cake.
 To carry the flavour through the rest of the cake, spread speculoos spiced buttercream between the sponge layers.
+For a vegan sponge cake use a plant-based egg substitute like flaxseeds or aquafaba.
+You can also swap in dairy-free buttercream and frosting made from vegan butter.

 Breakfast tiramisu